mBLIP: Efficient Bootstrapping of Multilingual Vision-LLMs: mBLIP

 Because the LLM is frozen in the BLIP-2 training, its parameters cannot adapt to task-specific idiosyncrasies, e.g., in fine-tuning for VQA or for instruction-following \citep{dai_instructblip_2023}.
-Because of this, task-specific fine-tuning of BLIP-2 requires that the text input is not just fed into the LLM but also into the Q-Former in order to enable encoding of input-specific visual and task information.
-The pretrained Q-Former, however, is an English-only model, preventing the application of this same approach in the multilingual setting (i.e., we cannot feed the text in other languages into the Q-Former nor efficiently make it massively multilingual with a limited training effort).
-Because of this, we opt for a different approach: instead of feeding the text of the image-text instance (e.g., in VQA) to the Q-Former, we instead allow updates to the (in our case, multilingual) LLM.
-To this effect -- given the immense size of LLMs -- we resort to parameter-efficient fine-tuning with LoRA \citep{hu_lora_2022}, an approach that trains low-rank reparametrization of model matrices.
-This way the multilingual LLM adapts to task-specific visual tokens that the Q-Former outputs.
+Instead, task-specific fine-tuning of BLIP-2 requires that the text input is not just fed into the LLM but also into the Q-Former in order to enable encoding of \textit{task-specific} visual information from the input.
+The Q-Former, however, is based on the English BERT \cite{devlin_bert_2019}, preventing the application of this same approach in the multilingual setting (i.e., we cannot feed the text in other languages into the Q-Former nor efficiently make it massively multilingual, i.e., without a large multilingual pre-training effort).
+Because of this, we opt for a different approach: instead of feeding the text of the image-text instance (e.g., in VQA) to the Q-Former, we partially update the LLM with the parameter-efficient LoRA \citep{hu_lora_2022}, which trains low-rank reparametrization of the LLM matrices.